OSI SAF central

 OSI-450 is a full reprocessing of sea ice concentration, with improved algorithms and an upgraded processing chain, covering the period 1979 to 2015.
 The sea ice concentration is computed from the SMMR (1979-1987), SSM/I (1987-2008), and SSMIS (2006-2015) instruments, as well as ECMWF ERA-Interim data (Dee et al., 2011).

-The basic principles and methodologies that were the backbone of OSI-409 are also on board OSI-450 (e.g. atmospheric correction of brightness temperature with NWP re-analysis data, dynamic tie-points, uncertainties, etc.) but they were all revisited through dedicated R&D in the OSISAF project and, notably, through the ESA CCI Sea Ice projects, whose contribution is acknowledged.
+The basic principles and methodologies that were the backbone of the previous version (OSI-409) are also on board OSI-450 (e.g. atmospheric correction of brightness temperature with NWP re-analysis data, dynamic tie-points, uncertainties, etc.) but they were all revisited through dedicated R&D in the OSISAF project and, notably, through the ESA CCI Sea Ice projects, whose contribution is acknowledged.

 The table below lists the satellite platforms used in OSI-450:

-OSI-450 (like OSI-409) use all DMSP platforms (for SSM/I and SSMIS instruments) available at any time, taking advantage of the overlap of satellite missions.
-This strategy greatly reduces the occurrence of missing data in the final sea ice concentration fields.
+OSI-450 and OSI-430-b use all DMSP platforms (for SSM/I and SSMIS instruments) available at any time, taking advantage of the overlap of satellite missions.
+This strategy greatly reduces the occurrence of missing data in the final sea-ice concentration fields.

-OSI-450 also use the global 3-hourly fields from ECMWF's ERA-Interim (Dee et al., 2011), which are accessed from the MARS archive.
-The following prognostic variables are taken from the ERA-Interim files and collocated with satellite swath data: wind speed, 2m air temperature, and total column water vapour.
+The following fields are accessed from ECMWF (ERA-Interim for OSI-450, and operational forecast for OSI-430-b): 10m wind speed, 2m air temperature, and total column water vapour.
 They are used for RTM-based corrections of the brightness temperatures.

 Algorithms and processing schemesThe processing steps can be divided in three main steps; Level 1 and 2, Level 3 and Level 4.
 An overview of these three steps is shown in the figure below, and the scope of each step is presented in full details in the ATBD.